February 10th, 2009

 According to the report, “Mercury in Fish: An Urgent Global Health Concern” (11MB), the risk is greatest for populations whose per capita fish consumption is high, and in areas where pollution has elevated the average mercury content of fish.
 But methylmercury hazards also exist where per capita fish consumption and average mercury levels in fish are comparatively low.
 In cultures where fish-eating marine mammals are part of the traditional diet, mercury in these animals can add substantially to total dietary exposure.
 For additional information, see www.zeromercury.org.

 This entry was posted on Tuesday, February 10th, 2009 at 12:15 am and is filed under International, Mercury Exposure, Press Releases, Reports.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.